-STEP 1 5 minutes

-5 minutes Introduce two new terms: self-care and stigma.
+STEP 1 5 minutes Introduce two new terms: self-care and stigma.
 Explain that a lot of times people do not seek help because they believe they just need to be happy.
 Self-Care is the practice of taking action to improve one's health.
 This includes physical, social and emotional health.
 Stigma is the belief that if you share that you need help, you will be disrespected or disgraced.
 Use slide #3 to review content from the lesson prior.

-Prompts include:

-- Who can define self-care and share what they do for self-care? - What is a warning sign of depression? - What is a cause for depression? - Who is a trusted adult in the school (name)?
-How do you know they are a trusted adult? - What does it mean when a resource is valid? - What does it mean when a resource is reliable?

-STEP 2 5 minutes

-5 minutes View the Level III Lesson 2 video segment

-Before you have students watch this video segment, ask them to keep the following questions in mind.

-- What are two self-care examples you heard? - What are two self-care strategies you use for stress or strong emotions?
-Watch the video segment on self-care.
-Following the video, we will discuss how the students in the video use self-care.

-STEP 3 33 minutes

-33 minutes Split class into 6 groups.
+Prompts include: Who can define self-care and share what they do for self-care?
+What is a warning sign of depression?
+What is a cause for depression?
+Who is a trusted adult in the school (name)?
+How do you know they are a trusted adult?
+What does it mean when a resource is valid?
+What does it mean when a resource is reliable?
+2 STEP 2 5 minutes View the Level III Lesson 2 video segment Before you have students watch these few minutes, ask them to keep the two questions in their student packet in mind.
+What are two self-care examples you heard?
+What are two self-care strategies you use for stress or strong emotions?
+Watch the video on self-care.
+Have students write down their answers in their packet.
+Debrief the first question as a class.
+STEP 3 33 minutes Split class into 6 groups.
 Hand out story packets (printed front and back) for each student associated to the group they are assigned to.
-Students read their handout individually, in pairs, or in a group.

-Once read, students go to their assigned station and answer the posted questions on chart paper.
+Students read their handout individually, in pairs, or in a group. - Once read, students go to their assigned station and answer the posted questions on chart paper.
 Explain that in the next lesson, they should be prepared to share their answers written on the chart paper and share the valid and reliable resource they suggest.
 Tell them to be prepared to share how they know that resource is valid and reliable.
 STEP 4 2 minutes Closure.
 Share the information on the final slide with students.
 Optional: Teacher has the option to assign students Extension Questions to answer/consider to discuss and review in Lesson 3.